-Through collaboration between the Centers for Disease Control (CDC), Centers for Medicare and Medicaid (CMS), and Food and Drug Administration (FDA), the overall goal of this project is to increase the availability of information on the cause of death by linking NDI data to other sources.
-Enabling linkages will allow researchers to develop national estimates of cause-specific death rates following ED visits and/or hospital stays for specific conditions.
+Through collaboration between the CDC, CMS, and FDA, the overall goal of this project was to increase the availability of information on the cause of death by linking NDI data to other sources.
+Enabling linkages will allow researchers to develop national estimates of cause-specific death rates following emergency department (ED) visits and/or hospital stays for specific conditions.

 Link the 2014 NHCS inpatient and emergency department (ED) claims data to the 2014 and 2015 NDI (to ensure at least 12 months of post-discharge follow up for each hospital event).

 Link the 2014 CMS Master Beneficiary Summary File (MBSF) and Chronic Conditions Warehouse (CCW) to 2014 and 2015 NDI.

 Link the 2016 NHCS inpatient and ED claims and EHR data to the 2016 and 2017 NDI.

 Develop a long-term strategy for the access and use of NDI to support PCOR.